NVIDIA/framework-reproducibility/README.md

 There are currently two main ways to access GPU-deterministc functionality in TensorFlow for most deep learning applications.
 The first way is to use an NVIDIA NGC TensorFlow container.
-The second way is to use version 1.14.0 of stock TensorFlow with GPU support plus the application of a patch supplied in this repo.
+The second way is to use version 1.14 of stock TensorFlow with GPU support plus the application of a patch supplied in this repo.
+Patch support for versions 1.15 and 2.0 of stock TensorFlow is currently in development.

 ### NVIDIA NGC TensorFlow Containers

-NGC TensorFlow container versions 19.06 (based on TensorFlow 1.13.1) and 19.07 (based on TensorFlow 1.14.0) both implement GPU-deterministic TensorFlow functionality.
+NGC TensorFlow containers, starting with version 19.06, implement GPU-deterministic TensorFlow functionality.
 In Python code running inside the container, this can be enabled as follows:

 ```
 import tensorflow as tf